CorEHarD5/BeSafeOnRoad/README.md

 4. Finally you can choose the frame rate you want by using the slider, pause the camera execution or stop it completely.

 At this stage, you have several options you can choose:
- - Load another video
+ - Load another camera
- - Reload the current video
+ - Reload the current camera
  - Select others ROIs

 While executing the program you can end it by pressing the 'Exit' button or by closing the main window.